Nikola Corp agrees to pay $125 mln to settle SEC charges of defrauding investors

 This month, the SEC's chair said the agency was considering toughening rules around how underwriters, boards of directors and sponsors of SPACs structure fees, issue projections and disclose conflicts. read more

-The plans are part of the SEC's broader crackdown on the sector this year.
-The agency has also told top auditors to change their accounting practices and launched a broad enforcement inquiry of Wall Street banks involved in the deals. read more
+The plans are part of a broader crackdown on the SPAC sector this year.
+The SEC has also told top auditors to change their accounting practices, and launched a broad enforcement inquiry of Wall Street banks involved in the deals. read more

 Register now for FREE unlimited access to Reuters.com